-The Guidance Program at Mercy High School promotes the academic, social, spiritual, and emotional development of all students.
+The School Counseling Program at Mercy High School promotes the academic, social, spiritual, and emotional development of all students.
 The program is designed to meet the needs of the students and assist them in developing a foundation for personal success as they become life-long learners.
 Students develop the skills essential for making informed, realistic and healthy choices for personal decisions, career choice and college selection.